frvaillant/mapux/readme.md

 ### Adding Events
 You can add events on your map or markers.
-Each event must be set by its name and a javascript function as a string.
+Each event must be set by its name, a javascript function and optionally some parameters.

 MapUx gives your two ways to add events on your map or markers.